badly-drawn-wizards/vangogh_oc_fix/README.md

 determines the maximum that can be set through the AMD PowerPlay interface (which PowerTools uses).

 This will only run for your current boot.
-You can add modules to load on boot, but I will not elaborate on that here.
+To run every boot, use the `install-conf` target mentioned above